 In late 2004 Mr Morgan began a clinical fellowship in craniofacial trauma and reconstruction through the University of Toronto in Canada, before he also completed a clinical fellowship in aesthetic and reconstructive breast surgery at Vancouver’s University of British Columbia.

-Following his experience in Canada, Mr Morgan returned to Australia in 2006 and was subsequently appointed as a consultant plastic surgeon at The Royal Melbourne Hospital and The Alfred Hospital where he specialised in facial trauma.
+Following his experience in Canada, Mr Morgan returned to Australia in 2006 and was subsequently appointed as a consultant plastic surgeon at The Royal Melbourne Hospital and The Alfred Hospital where he took special interest in facial trauma.
 He has since been appointed as The Alfred Hospital’s head of faciomaxillary surgery.

 In 2016, Mr Morgan was appointed as National Chairman of the Australian Board of Plastic and Reconstructive Surgery, the body responsible for overseeing the training of future plastic surgeons Australia-wide.
 He had previously served as the Regional Chairman for the training program in Victoria for the last 5 years.